nus-cs2103-AY1920S1/duke/docs/README.md

 You can get them [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 2. Download the latest `duke-x.x.x.jar` from the [releases page](https://github.com/krusagiz/duke/releases).
 3. Copy the `duke-x.x.x.jar` to a folder of your choice.
 4. Double-click the `duke-x.x.x.jar` file.
+You should see a interactive window like this:
+![GuiExperience][GuiExp]
 5. Enter commands (case-sensitive) into the text box and press `Enter`.
-Alternatively, press the can press `Send` button to execute the command.
+Alternatively, you can click the `Send` button to execute the command.
     - Some sample commands:
         - `list`: lists all of your tasks
         - `todo <TODO_DESCRIPTION>`: adds a Todo task with the description *TODO_DESCRIPTION* to Duke